Doctors Note Logo

 10. Final Thoughts

 Ankylosing spondylitis is a serious but manageable condition when caught early.
 By understanding the typical symptoms, undergoing a focused physical exam, getting appropriate imaging and lab tests, and using established diagnostic criteria, doctors can identify AS before significant spinal fusion occurs.
-If you're concerned about your back pain or related symptoms, start by checking your symptoms with a trusted online tool for Ankylosing Spondylitis to gain clarity before your doctor's visit.
+If you're concerned about your back pain or related symptoms, take a few minutes to test your symptoms using a free AI-powered symptom checker to gain clarity and confidence before scheduling your doctor's appointment.
 Prompt evaluation and treatment can help you maintain an active, pain-controlled life and protect your spine for years to come.

 (References)